-Syntactic Bootstrapping Hypothesis: primarily using the syntactic structure to get to meaning Cauvet et al. 2014: 18-month-old children recognize that determiners (like the) precede nouns (like ball) and pronouns (like I) precede verbs (like eat).
+Test: This is acorp (my box)!
+What else is acorp (my box?)
+Syntactic Bootstrapping Hypothesis: primarily using the syntactic structure to get to meaning Cauvet et al. 2014: 18-month-old children recognize that determiners (like the) precede nouns (like ball) and pronouns (like l) precede verbs (like eat).

-Knowing what to guess [Extra] Syntactic Bootstrapping Hypothesis: primarily using the syntactic structure to get to meaning Gordon (2003): 10-month-old children are sensitive to the fact that events (which we indicate with verbs) have key participants (which correspond to subjects and objects in adult language).
+Syntactic Bootstrapping Hypothesis: primarily using the syntactic structure to get to meaning Gordon (2003): 10-month-old children are sensitive to the fact that events (which we indicate with verbs) have key participants (which correspond to subjects and objects in adult language).
 This is the precursor to realizing the mapping from sentence form to meaning.

-Knowing what to guess [Extra] Syntactic Bootstrapping Hypothesis: primarily using the syntactic structure to get to meaning Goldin-Meadow & Mylander (1998): Children seem to naturally translate their prelinguistic understanding of events into linguistic structures.
+Syntactic Bootstrapping Hypothesis: primarily using the syntactic structure to get to meaning Goldin-Meadow & Mylander (1998): Children seem to naturally translate their prelinguistic understanding of events into linguistic structures.
 Studies of deaf children who are forced to create their own homesign systems show that they systematically use syntactic position to signal semantic roles like agent.